um-dsrg/RUMpy/GUI/README.md

 Execution
 --------------------------

 To operate the application with both the Electron frontend and the Super-Resolution API backend, the following steps need to be carried out.
+If you are using the packaged application from the [pre-release](https://github.com/um-dsrg/RUMpy/releases/tag/v0.1.0-alpha), you can skip directly to step 3.

 1. Open the ```./GUI``` folder, and check for the file named ```models.csv```.
 If this file is not found, create it yourself.
 The file should contain a table-like list, with information on the models that are downloaded on your system.
 The file ```models_template.csv``` is given as an example of how ```models.csv``` should be populated, as shown below.
     ```